Sales Compensation

 SE variable pay varies by industry and sales motion:

 1. SaaS companies typically pay commissions monthly or quarterly.
-Enterprise cycles often delay payouts to quarterly or annually.
+Enterprise cycles delay payouts to quarterly or annual schedules.

 2. Bonus types include: